This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 However, sometimes you can find great deals on canvas at your store, or you just don’t want to wait to find the perfect piece at a thrift store.
 So either way is still going to cost less in the long run.

-Here is my reclaimed canvas set up in my garage so I could paint it white.
-You can also be creative with your background color for your project.
+Here is my old canvas artwork set up in my garage so I could paint it white.
+I didn’t want any of this picture to show up between my washi tape!

 Then I just kept putting Washi tape strips next to each other.